NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/intellectual-sip-scope/index.md

-[^1]: The carrier entity in our metadata management systems, is the smallest described entity in these systems.
-The higher level entities describe abstract concepts, while the carrier describes the actual, tangible *object* - the *thing*.
+[^1]: The carrier entity in our metadata management systems, is the most specific described entity in these systems.
+The carrier describes the actual, tangible *object* - the *thing*.
 This goes for both analogue and digital objects.
-I refer to these small, tangible IEs as "carrier", even though it is not necessarily called "carrier" in all of these systems.
+I refer to these spesific, tangible IEs as "carrier", even though it is not necessarily called "carrier" in all of these systems.